 While the donuts are cooling, make the glaze.
 In a small bowl, place the confectioner’s sugar, remaining 1 tablespoon cocoa powder, and 2 teaspoons milk or buttermilk and mix to combine.
 Add more milk or buttermilk by the half teaspoon until you have a smooth, but pourable liquid.
 Working quickly, dip the top of each of the cooled doughnuts in the glaze, turn back and forth a bit to coat well, invert the doughnut so the glaze is facing up, sprinkle with the optional sprinkles, and place the donut, glazed side up, to a piece of parchment paper.
 Allow the donut to sit until the glaze is set.

-Variation: Bake these doughnuts in a BabyCakes Mini Doughnut Maker.
+Variation: Bake these doughnuts in a BabyCakes Mini Doughnut Maker or similar mini machine.
 Instead of preheating your oven, warm the doughnut maker according to the manufacturer’s directions.
 Follow Step 2 above to make the batter.
-In Step 3, fill the bottom of the wells completely with batter, then close and secure the lid.
-Allow to bake for 3 minutes.
+In Step 3, fill the bottom of the wells completely with batter (made easier if you place the donut batter in a piping bag fitted with a medium-size open piping tip), then close and secure the lid.
+Allow to bake for 3 minutes or until the donuts begin to smell fragrant.
 Open the doughnut maker, and remove the doughnuts with the remover tool included in the package.
 Transfer to a wire rack to cool completely, and return to Step 4 of the recipe.

 Adapted from the Gluten Free Yeast Free Chocolate Donuts in Gluten-Free on a Shoestring Quick and Easy: 100 Recipes For the Food You Love—Fast! by Nicole Hunn by arrangement with Da Capo Lifelong, a member of the Perseus Books Group.
 Copyright (c) 2012.